LilMuh/StudentSystem/README.md

 ## 2023.10.19
 Almost done for the log in system.
 Last part is the "Forget" section, which would be done by tomorrow (est.).
 # Usage:
 Download the files and run the file "Main.java", then you can manipulate in the console/cmd.
+An admin account has been provided in the file for you to try it out first.